SigmaConnectivityPl/simplicity_sdk/README.md

 #### Simplicity SDK

 Simplicity SDK releases are packaged as an archive that may be downloaded from the [Releases](https://github.com/SiliconLabs/simplicity_sdk/releases) page on GitHub.
 You may also clone this repo using a [git client](https://github.com/git-guides/install-git).
 Note that an installation of [git lfs](https://git-lfs.github.com/) is also required.
-If you are installing git lfs only to use with the 12.2.rel1, you do not need to specify file types.
+If you are installing git lfs only to use with the Simplicity SDK, you do not need to specify file types.

 #### Toolchain

 This release of Simplicity SDK supports the Arm Embedded Toolchain version 10.3-2021.10 and IAR Embedded Workbench version 9.20.4.
-One of these toolchains must be installed.
+One of these toolchains must be installed:

 - [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) - Download and install v10.3-2021.10 for your host operating system.
 - [IAR Embedded Workbench for Arm](https://www.iar.com/downloads) - Only the latest version is available in Downloads; for older versions you must log-in to your "My Pages".